 Yellow is a joyful, energetic colour often associated with cheerfulness.
 It’s optimistic, illuminating and brightening.
 It’s often associated with logic and mental clarity as well as originality and new ideas.

-Common associations with the colour yellow– hope, happiness, playful, optimism, logic, confidence, creativity, challenge, wisdom, communication and speed.
+Common associations with the colour yellow – are hope, happiness, playful, optimism, logic, confidence, creativity, challenge, wisdom, communication and speed.

 Common associations with the colour green – fresh, growth, vitality, renewal, dependable, practical, nurturing, adaptable, loyal and kind.